Aus Italien

 Aus Italien (From Italy), Op.
-16, is a tone poem or program symphony for orchestra by Richard Strauss, described by the composer as a "symphonic fantasy".
-It was completed in 1886 when he was 22 years old.
-It was inspired by the composer's visit to Italy (encouraged by Johannes Brahms) in the summer of the same year, where he traveled to Rome, Bologna, Naples, Sorrento, Salerno, and Capri.
+16, is a tone poem or program symphony for orchestra by Richard Strauss.
+It was inspired by the composer's visit to Italy (encouraged by Johannes Brahms) in the year 1886.
+The travel started in Munich on April 17, 1886 and led Strauss via Bologna and Florence first to Rome for a week, then onward to Naples, from there through Sorrento, Salerno, and Capri back to Naples and Rome, and finally via Florence, Milan, Lake Como, and Switzerland back to Munich, where Strauss arrived on May 25.
 He began to sketch the work while still on the journey.
+It was completed presumably in the end of 1886 when Strauss was 22 years old.
+However the exact date is uncertain, because the second movement misses a completion date.

-The full score of the work, Strauss's first tone poem, was completed in Munich on September 12, 1886.
 The work is named by the composer as "Symphonic Fantasy", and is dedicated to his mentor Hans von Bülow.
 It is the only work by Richard Strauss for which he himself wrote a specific program.
 The entire work takes over forty minutes to perform.

 Strauss incorporated the tune of "Funiculì, Funiculà" into the symphony's fourth movement, "Neapolitan Folk Life", thinking it was a traditional Italian folk song, when it was in fact a piece written by Luigi Denza in 1880.
 The occasionally encountered claim that Denza filed and won a plagiarism lawsuit against Strauss for the use of the song has so far not been verified.